rllyhz/js-and-css-helpers/README.md

 ```

-This is just like **_document.querySelector("cssSelector")_**.
+This is just like **_`document.querySelector("cssSelector")`_** in native javascript.
 They are technically the same.
 But, The result are not the same.
 The result has many methods you can run to.
 For example :

 ```js